“A garment is a wrapping that draws a person’s imprint; it is a relic which serves as a replacement.

 It represents a person, a mood, a place, an authentic feeling.”
 Louise Bourgeois

-As a potent feminine symbol the ‘Empty Dress’ is pivotal to my work, my mother is a couturier dressmaker and the image of ‘empty dresses’ hanging up in her sewing room has a powerful resonance that I have taken through life.
+As a potent feminine symbol the ‘Empty Dress’ is pivotal to my work, my mother was a couturier dressmaker and the image of ‘empty dresses’ hanging up in her sewing room has a powerful resonance that I have taken through life.

 This series of work began with a desire to revisit a museum I remember visiting as a child with my mother in search of an ‘empty dress’ belonging to Charlotte Brontë.
 The conversations we had about the ‘empty dress’ on display have always captivated my imagination; the faded lace and fragile fabric of a dress for someone who was of tiny proportions has been an everlasting memory.